-The ED&I goals are fully aligned to hiring talent.
+The ED&I goals are fully aligned with hiring talent.
 One of the 5 objectives of our ‘Value Everyone Plan’ is ‘Creating Opportunities’.
-This is about recruiting and retaining the best available talent, representative of the communities in which we operate to enable us to create high performing, innovative teams and meet the future skills demand.
+This is about recruiting and retaining the best available talent, representative of the communities in which we operate to enable us to create high-performing, innovative teams and meet the future skills demand.

 It is key that we are recruiting from diverse candidate pools and with hiring being a key area that we need to address, ‘License to Recruit’ training has been developed by HR and the business to support hiring managers in managing recruitment and selection in an inclusive way, ensuring people are equipped to manage the process effectively.

 License to Recruit is a fully accredited programme and will become mandatory as a precursor to anyone being able to shortlist and interview.
 This is quite a game-changer approach and I feel very positive about the investment being made to implement and roll out the programme across our business.